amirgroup-codes/function-aware-masking/README.md

 ```

 Training at this scale requires the full corpus and (for the biologically
-informed strategies) the metadata sidecars described below.
+informed strategies) the metadata described below.

 ## Data

 The bundled `data/sample/oas_vh_demo.jsonl` (553 sequences) is all you need for
 the demo and tests.
 The **full corpus, metadata sidecars, and trained
 checkpoints are far too large to host on GitHub** and are not included; rebuild
-them with the shipped scripts:
+them with these scripts:

 ```bash
 # Pretraining corpus: ~497K OAS human VH sequences  → data/processed/oas_vh_500k.jsonl  (~124 MB)